This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 |1 April 2015 to|

 31 March 2018

-If you compare the number of companies for which application of the leniency system was publicly released with the number of leniency applications in Table 1, the number of companies in Table 4 is significantly lower.
-Based on this and our experience, it can be said that substantial numbers of leniency applications have never led to investigations by the JFTC.
+Based on this table and our experience, it can be said that substantial numbers of leniency applications have never led to investigations by the JFTC.
 In other words, the JFTC is likely to have a large backlog of leniency applications.
 Under the Japanese Leniency Programme, leniency applicants are required to cease cartel conduct before dawn raids, but in reality, most applicants choose to voluntarily cease cartel conduct immediately after their application unless the JFTC designates otherwise.
 When an applicant voluntarily ceases the violation but the JFTC does not investigate the violation, only that leniency applicant loses supra-competitive profits earned through the cartel, and other co-conspirators in the same cartel can continue to earn illegal supra-competitive profits by virtue of their cartel activities, even for years after.
 Although morally questionable, this situation places the leniency applicant in a dilemma since leniency applicants are not allowed to disclose to third parties that they filed a leniency application without a justifiable reason and, as a result, this dilemma may reduce incentives of corporations to apply for leniency.

 The JFTC has entered into international cooperation agreements on enforcement of competition law with the United States, the European Union and Canada.
 Even prior to such formal cooperation agreements, however, the JFTC has been proactively cooperating with competition authorities in various jurisdictions.